joshuagrisham/galaxy-book2-pro-linux/readme.md

 [ 7441.642465] atkbd serio0: Use 'setkeycodes e02c <keycode>' to make it known.
 ```

-TODO: I have a working thought that this (along with some other settings) should be controlled via a new `samsung-wmi` driver, similar to how it works for ASuS, MSI, etc, but not Samsung as of yet.
-[Here](https://github.com/gh2o/samsung-wmi) is some inspiration where it seems like someone did something like this before?
+~~TODO: I have a working thought that this (along with some other settings) should be controlled via a new `samsung-wmi` driver, similar to how it works for ASuS, MSI, etc, but not Samsung as of yet.
+[Here](https://github.com/gh2o/samsung-wmi) is some inspiration where it seems like someone did something like this before?~~

-I have created some working files in the `wmi` folder of this repository.
+~~I have created some working files in the `wmi` folder of this repository.
 It seems like the WMI GUID has been updated to `C16C47BA-50E3-444A-AF3A-B1C348380002` (from `01`) and no idea if the "magic" that this example seems to be doing still holds up.
-Next step to take the MOF files into Windows and take a peek with [wmimofck.exe](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/using-wmimofck-exe) to see if I get better results compared to [bmfdec](https://github.com/pali/bmfdec) (which generated some warnings).
+Next step to take the MOF files into Windows and take a peek with [wmimofck.exe](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/using-wmimofck-exe) to see if I get better results compared to [bmfdec](https://github.com/pali/bmfdec) (which generated some warnings).~~

-Samsung also seems to be focusing on WMI more with recent Windows devices?
-For example with the [Samsung Galaxy Book BIOS WMI Guide](https://pcmanagement.biz.samsung.com/support-resources/bios-wmi-guide/) it seems like they have made an investment to use WMI in general for this device?
+~~Samsung also seems to be focusing on WMI more with recent Windows devices?
+For example with the [Samsung Galaxy Book BIOS WMI Guide](https://pcmanagement.biz.samsung.com/support-resources/bios-wmi-guide/) it seems like they have made an investment to use WMI in general for this device?~~

+I now *think* that WMI has nothing to do with this specific device, and the WMI interface they have created in the BIOS is only for handling the functions like what you can see listed as "ItemCodes in the Samsung WMI guide above.
+Instead my current theory is that some kind of driver will need to be created to send commands to a device but have not yet sorted out exactly what is happening here.

 ## Fingerprint Reader